romakail/TTS_intensive_kz/README.md

 # TTS intensive in Almaty
-Repository with materials for intensive in Almaty
+Repository with materials for TTS intensive in Almaty

 ### Slides